 Support Green causes: Want to support Green causes?
 Well no better way to get it noticed than by adding a small disclaimer.

 Avoid printing this email unless necessary.
 Help save the environment by eliminating unnecessary printed copies.

 Sigsync for Office 365 email signature disclaimers

-For a seamlessly adding custom disclaimers to your Office 365 email signatures, you can check Sigsync.
-Sigsync is a completely web based service with an easy to use centralized dashboard that will help you manage email signatures along with personalized disclaimers for all your office 365 tenant users in one place.
+For seamlessly adding custom disclaimers to your Office 365 email signatures, you can check Sigsync.
+It is a completely web based service with an easy to use centralized dashboard that will help you to manage email signatures along with personalized disclaimers for all your Office 365 tenant users in one place.